 server.susemanager.forward_registration = 0

-The default time at which the start of synchronization with SUSE Customer Center (SCC) takes place (
+Synchronizes with SUSE Customer Center (SCC) (

 Deletes stale client action data from the file system.
 First it tries to complete any possibly unfinished actions by looking up the corresponding results; these results are stored in the Salt job cache.
 An unfinished action can occur if the server has missed the results of the action.
 For successfully completed actions it removes artifacts such as executed script files.